gatsbyjs/gatsby/docs/blog/2018-1-25-building-a-site-with-react-and-contentful/index.md

 Also, I’m still trying to figure out why sometimes field names aren’t updating in GraphiQL when they are changed in Contentful (restarting the dev server didn’t fix that).

-Now, for the most important question: who wants to babysit my dog? :)
+Now, for the most important question: who wants to babysit my dog?
+Alexa?
+Siri?
+Maybe someday. :)